qbss/installit/README.md

             --available|-A          - Output all available programs.
             --branch|-B NAME        - Where NAME is the branch to use.
             --self-update|-S        - Update insit to the latest stable version.
+            --custom|-C             - Execute your own FILE function line.

 NOTE:       Where WHAT is the program(s) to install.

+            The argument positions for the FILE function:

+              1: Name of the repository, per the URL.
+              2: Name of the file, per the URL, to download.
+              3: Desired name of the file to be Downloaded.
+              4: The permissions (mode), such as 755 or 644.
+              5: The file's owner and group, such as 0 or $USER.

 WARNING:    Uninstalling with this program is permanent!